tomjoht/tomjoht.github.io/_posts/2022/9/2022-09-10-newport-deep-work.md

 Figuring out the *tactics* of deep work can be more challenging than the strategy itself.
 For me, when I have several thirty-minute meetings that punctuate the day, it can be difficult to focus deeply.
 First, I usually have to prepare for the meetings, which means coming up with agenda topics.
 After the meeting, I'm somewhat emotionally depleted, so I need some recovery time.
 I also want to type up the notes and send them out, then create tickets for any action items.
 A thirty-minute meeting, therefore, takes at least an hour.
 Add lunch on top of three meetings, and my actual time is much less.
 If I look at the clock and see that my next meeting is in 20 minutes, it demotivates me from jumping into a 90-minute focus session.

-Therefore, to get in several 90-minute focus sessions in during workday, I might need to adjust my schedule a bit.
+Therefore, to get in several 90-minute focus sessions during workday, I might need to adjust my schedule a bit.
 For example, I could try to adjust my meetings so that they're all back to back, which would allow for more sustained focus periods.
 Or I could shorten the focus sessions.

 In short, carving out several 90-minute sessions a day isn't easy.
 It might involve ignoring colleagues and product teams for chunks of time, which could seem off-putting in a "ubiquitous *culture of connectivity*, where one is expected to read and respond to e-mails (and related communication) quickly" (56).